Antonela10/commerce/README.md

 ![alt text](images/Front_page_not_logged_in_1.png)

+## Active Listings page after logging in

-After they're logged in, additional links appear in the navbar: *Watchlist*, *Create Listing*, *Closed Listings* and *Log Out*:
+After the user has logged in, additional links appear in the navbar: *Watchlist*, *Create Listing*, *Closed Listings* and *Log Out*:

 ![alt text](images/Front_page_logged_in_1.png)

-Users can create their own listings:
+### Create Listing

+Users can create their own listings.
+While creating a listing, they have to write product's name, choose a product category from the categories that are offered, write a starting bid, product's description as well as add images (2 images per listing).

 ![alt text](images/Create_listing_1.png)